 To clear up iCloud storage, delete unnecessary emails, especially those with large attachments.

-To delete an email, open the Mail app, swipe left over an email, and tap the Trash button.
-Remember to go to the Trash folder, tap Edit, and then tap Delete All to empty the trash folder.
+• Remember to go to the Trash folder, tap Edit, and then tap Delete All to empty the trash folder.
 That way, you know you’ve truly deleted them.

 Remember that you can only delete emails within the “All Mail” folder.
 If you go to a specific mailbox, you won’t find the “Delete” button when you swipe to the left.

 Be mindful that this only applies to Apple’s email.
 Other email apps would use their respective cloud service for storage.
-So deleting those emails won’t clear out your iCloud storage.
+So, deleting those emails won’t clear out your iCloud storage.

 Wrap-Up: Free Up iCloud Storage

-You can free up space, stay on top of the clutter, and avoid paying for more storage by cleaning out your storage space periodically.
 Using these five tips, you can solve the most common causes of a full iCloud account in no time.

 Let me know if this helped free up iCloud storage space on your iPhone.
-If you found success doing something else, leave me a comment below!
+If you found success doing something else, leave a comment below!

-This is a huge problem that I’ve faced with every cloud service, mainly with iCloud.
+1. This is a huge problem that I’ve faced with every cloud service, mainly with iCloud.
 I use a free iCloud account with my iPhone but the storage is not enough.
 To solve this problem you have to buy more storage or customize your files, mainly you have to sacrifice some files.